 For Subproject 2, a Project Implementation Directorate (PID) has been established since 2009 which has been carrying out the activities of Subproject 2.

 B.1.
 KUKL has recruited capacity building and public-private partnership (CBP) team in November 2010.
 The CBP team completed its work in June 2014.
 CBP team supported KUKL to achieving the targets of lease and license agreements.
 KUKL submitted to WSTFC a new proposal for increase in tariff, which was approved by WSTFC on 14 July 2013 with conditions to be fulfilled by KUKL for service improvement.
 This will help KUKL in improving its operations and service delivery to citizens.
 An action plan was agreed for KUKL's operational and financial improvement.
 This action plan, being implemented by KUKL, is expected to address much needed institutional reforms, capacity building and improvements on financial, human resources, and operations management.

 B.3.
-Substantial improvement in water supply is expected after completion of the Melamchi tunnel by 2016.
+Substantial improvement in water supply is expected after completion of the Melamchi tunnel by Mid 2017.
 Safeguards unit has been fully staffed with social development officer, environmental officer, and legal officer.
 This unit is supervising compliance with safeguards of ongoing physical works with support of supervision consultant.
 Resettlement Plan and Environment Management Plan (EMP) have been prepared and are being implemented.
 Semiannual safeguard monitoring reports are regularly being submitted and disclosed.